 Assignment received Nov 2019: “Here’s an old article on partner selection.
 It’s pretty dry.
 Can you repurpose/rewrite this as a content marketing piece.
 It’s too long, cut it down.
 Please do something with the boring title and headers.
 SEO keyword = business partner.”

-A Comprehensive Guide to Evaluating Potential Partners for Software Companies
+Choosing the Right Business Partners to Turbocharge Your Sales Growth

-Cultivating business partnerships is crucial for any software company seeking to expand their market reach, enhance their product offerings, and drive growth.
-As a software company executive, selecting the right partners can be challenging.
-This paper provides a detailed framework for choosing potential partners.
+Business partnerships are crucial for software companies seeking to expand their market reach, enhance their product offerings, and drive growth.
+But choosing the right partners can be challenging.
+This article will look at practical considerations for building a network of compatible, high-performing partners.

-Evaluating Company Profiles
+Do Your Due Diligence Before Recruiting Business Partners

-When considering potential partners, the first step is to evaluate the company profiles of potential collaborators.Gaining a comprehensive understanding of an organization’s structure, size, growth potential, market presence,reputation, and key performance indicators (KPIs) is essential for establishing a solid foundation for a successful partnership.
+When considering potential partners, it’s important to do your due diligence.
+You’ll want to look at a company’s organizational structure, size, growth potential, reputation, and a variety of key performance indicators (KPIs).

-Organizational structure plays a significant role in determining whether a potential partner is a good fit for your company.
-Assessing the partner’s management team, operational hierarchy, and decision-making processes will offer insights into their ability to collaborate effectively and adapt to evolving market conditions.
-A well-organized partner with a streamlined decision-making process can make a greater contribution.
+Organizational structure.
+Assessing a potential partner’s management team, operational hierarchy, and decision-making processes will give you insight into its ability to collaborate effectively and adapt to evolving market conditions.
+A well-organized partner with strong leadership and agile decision-making processes will be able to make a greater contribution to a partnership.

-Size and growth potential are crucial factors when selecting a business partner.
-It is essential to examine metrics such as revenue, profitability, employee count, and market share.
-Partnering with a company that demonstrates consistent growth and a robust market presence can significantly enhance your company’s potential for success.
+Size and growth potential are key factors in partner selection.
+Metrics such as revenue, sales growth, number of employees, and market share can help you understand the partner’s market position and growth trajectory.
+Partnering with a company that demonstrates consistent growth and has a robust market presence can significantly elevate your company’s success.

-Market presence and reputation are integral to evaluating a potential partner’s credibility and reliability.
-Examining industry recognition and awards, as well as client testimonials and case studies, can provide valuable insight into the potential partner’s track record and the quality of its offerings.
+Reputation.
+Social proof, industry recognition and awards, customer testimonials, and case studies can provide valuable insight into the potential partner’s reputation and the quality of its products, services, and customer support.

-Key performance indicators (KPIs), such as financial stability and customer satisfaction, are critical data points that can help assess the health and success of a potential partner.
+Key performance indicators (KPIs) are critical data points that can help you assess a potential partner.
 Evaluating financial metrics like debt-to-equity ratio, net income, and cash flow can shed light on the organization’s financial strength and long-term viability.
-A partner with a strong financial foundation can contribute to a more stable and resilient collaboration.
+Customer satisfaction metrics such as customer satisfaction score, churn rate, retention rate, and Net Promoter Score (NPS) can reveal how well the potential partner meets its customers’ needs and expectations.

-In conclusion, a thorough evaluation of company profiles is a critical first step in selecting the right business partners for software companies.
-By examining organizational structure, size, growth potential, market presence, reputation, and key performance indicators, executives can make informed decisions and establish successful partnerships that drive growth and competitive advantage.
-As the software industry continues to evolve, identifying and aligning with the right partners will be essential for long-term success.
+You’ll want to take a close look at the partner’s own partnering KPIs.
+These include measures such as partner-sourced revenue, partner-influenced revenue, number of partners, revenue per partner, and number of opportunities sourced or influenced by partners.
+A company with 2,000 partners and half its revenue from partner-based sales is much different than a company with ten partners and sporadic partner-based sales.
+Ideally, your business partners would be companies that are actively doing business with partners.

-Identifying Shared Goals and Values
+Do You and the Business Partner Have Shared Values?

-Beyond basic due diligence, establishing partnerships with organizations that share similar goals and values is crucial for long-term success.
-By identifying common objectives, industry focus, customer-centric approach, and commitment to innovation, you can foster a strong, collaborative relationship that benefits both parties and drives mutual growth.
-The shared values of potential tech partners For instance, a
+Beyond basic due diligence, shared values are crucial for partnering success and can make or break a partnership.

-tech partner who shares an organization’s commitment to diversity, inclusion, and employee care can lead to a collaborative, productive, and positive work environment.
-This can foster creativity, innovation, and a stronger sense of purpose in the project, leading to more successful outcomes.
-On the other hand, if partners have different values or priorities, it can lead to conflict and an unproductive collaboration.
-If an organization values environmental sustainability, but its tech partner prioritizes cost-cutting measures, this misalignment can lead to ethical concerns, project delays, and a potential reputational risk.
+A tech partner who shares an organization’s commitment to diversity, inclusion, and its employees can participate in a collaborative, productive, and positive long-term relationship.
+On the other hand, if a partner has different values or priorities, it can lead to conflict and an unproductive collaboration.
+Likewise, if an organization values environmental sustainability, but its tech partner prioritizes cost-cutting measures, this misalignment can lead to ethical concerns, project delays, and reputational risk.